Bearinawolfpack/frontend_foster_fitness/README.md

 -   "See More" Hyperlink, after the third coach, which links to the 'about us' page.

 -   Change Coach Card Body hover effect to an overlay.

+-   Refactor navbar.js so doesn't use style components (making it consistent with how the rest of the project is styled)